Truffle-Hardwood Orchard Development: A New Agro-Forestry Product for Indiana

 • Crop Production: agroforestry

-To our knowledge, a sustainable truffle orchard has never been established in Indiana.
+To our knowledge, a large scale sustainable truffle orchard has never been established in Indiana.
 Truffles are highly prized for their umami aroma and flavor.
 A supply of fresh truffles would improve market opportunities, soil health, food systems and quality of life, culinary and gastronomic experiences, agroforestry and tourism in the region.
 Five acres of cropland in Parke County, Indiana was set aside to establish a Truffle-Hardwood Orchard in 2022.

 Burgundy truffle inoculated oak seedlings (New World Truffles, Oregon) were selected for Indiana’s climate, its market value and vigor.
 Dr. Charles Lefevre, New World Truffles, our mycologist partner is experienced in successful establishment of truffle orchards.